Posts Tagged ‘orkney’

 The graph shows clearly a new world wide advance of glaciation 6000-5000 years ago which cannot be explained other than in a drop of temperature, at least in those areas, as Orkney, closest to the major glaciations.

-In the Little Ice Age, two centuries ago, the Greenland Inuit travelled to Orkney on icebergs, that is how cold it was.
+In the Little Ice Age, two centuries ago, the Greenland Inuit travelled to Orkney on icebergs, that is how cold the ocean was.
+Maybe it was a stop of the warm Gulfstream, that caused the sudden cooling after a short warming.
+It is treacherous because everything seems fine again but the deep fall is looming and catastrophic.

-Around 2900 BC the weather was already above average again, which in fact meant the end of the use of the chambers as refuges and also the definite end of the megalithic Funnelbeaker culture in northern continental Europe, which are most probably causally connected.
+Around 2900 BC the weather was already above average again, which in fact meant the end of the use of the chambers as refuges and also the definite end of the megalithic (hunebed) Funnelbeaker culture in northern continental Europe, famous for their pottery.
+Two terminations that are most probably causally connected.

 It got eventually so hot in the Middle East that the Akkadian Empire collapsed, due to the drought around 2200 BC.
 You don’t see that in the graph.
 Local conditions and periods can be extreme for good and for bad.

-It seems already around 4800 BC the weather deteriorated according to other graphs, then improved again, but around 3800 BC it is an established fact that the Atlantic Scottish coast got battered by severe storms; so how about Orkney?
+It seems already around 4800 BC the weather started deteriorating according to other graphs, then improved again, but around 3800 BC it is an established fact that the Atlantic Scottish coast got battered by severe storms; so how about Orkney?

 This would not have been different for Orkney of course, close as it is to the Scottish coast ( some 20 Miles away in the south), but the Scottish Highlands had woods and sheltered valleys, whereas Orkney had only smooth hills, no caves, broad loughs and pioneer tree vegetation.